marcinpaszenda/Car-Rental/README.md

 ### The aim of the project is to create an application for managing a car rental company.
 Using the application, employees will be able to enter rental orders into the database, generate rental contracts and manage the car fleet.

 The project consists of two applications
-- A beckend application in Java, using the REST API architecture,
+- A backend application in Java, using the REST API architecture,
-- A Java frondend application that uses the Vaadin framework,
+- A Java frontend application that uses the Vaadin framework,
 - Both applications communicate with each other using RestTemplate.

 [![lemarCar](https://scontent-waw1-1.xx.fbcdn.net/v/t39.30808-6/304075079_501262355335563_5869184889274694793_n.png?_nc_cat=105&ccb=1-7&_nc_sid=09cbfe&_nc_ohc=UnsIXi9KXCMAX8wrXYc&_nc_ht=scontent-waw1-1.xx&oh=00_AfDzfznf_08yBKoLGQ6WMRNmrbX-mfYe49qs5MdNbZMapA&oe=63695481)](http://www.lemarcar.pl/)